swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 }
 ```

-Now, the `Switch` type itself does not have inferred isolation.
-The
+Swift does not infer global-actor isolation on the `Switch` type itself;
+the `Switch` type is `nonisolated`, and the methods and properties directly
+inside the type are `nonisolated`.
+Swift infers global-actor isolation for
+the protocol requirements implemented in the extension that declares the
-`toggle` method inside `Switch` is isolated to the main actor, because
+conformance to `Togglable`, so the `toggle` method is isolated to the
-the protocol requirement that it implements is isolated to the main actor.
+main actor.

 <!--